macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 84: June 24, 2019

+**Today's Progress**: #R5D84 Back to NYT clone.
+Did some detail work although I believe nobody will notice it.
+We have still many things to fix.  :@ #Codewars:"" #100DaysOfCode #javascript #React #freeCodeCamp

+**Thoughts:** Rank 609 @ Codewars, 42399 @ Hackerrank 62209 @ Leetcode - 8 hours of study.
+Goals: Be the best a Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

+## Day 83: June 23, 2019

+**Today's Progress**: #R5D83 Finished layout and styling of my little side-project.
+Now it's time to add some JS to make it clever.
+Solved:@ #Codewars:"Wrapped Function" #100DaysOfCode #javascript #React #freeCodeCamp

+**Thoughts:** Rank 609 @ Codewars, 42399 @ Hackerrank 62209 @ Leetcode - 8 hours of study.
+Goals: Be the best a Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

 ## Day 82: June 22, 2019

 **Today's Progress**: #R5D82 Got an idea and designed a little side-project.
 Today's practice: @ #Hackerrank:"3D Surface Area" @ #Codewars:"Next smaller number with the same digits?" #100DaysOfCode #javascript #React #freeCodeCamp